vishalmehta-97/CinemaVault/README.md

 Access the app at http://localhost:8080/CinematicVault/movies.

-Developed by Karan Singh - MCA Data Science
+Developed by Vishal Mehta - MCA Data Science
 """